Scouts Australia

-Structure
+Structure and governance

-Scouts Australia is a council consisting of a majority of members elected by the council itself, office bearers appointed by the council or its executive committee, state and territory office bearers appointed by the national executive committee, and a smaller number of representatives from state and territory branch councils which are similarly not elected by or representative of the Scouts, the adults in Scouting or Scout groups.
-The national council usually meets just once a year.
-Its national executive committee seeks to achieve cooperation and coordination of the state and territory branches.
-The New South Wales, Victorian and Tasmanian state branches are incorporated under special Acts of the state parliaments. while the Western Australian, South Australian, Queensland, Northern Territory, and Australian Capital Territory branches are incorporated by registration under the ordinary Associations Incorporation Acts.
-Each state or territory branch maintains its distinct structure, operational methodologies, and rules.
-However, all branches operate programs for children and young adults under a common uniform and common award scheme structure.
+Scouts Australia is a council which is not elected by, representative of, nor accountable to the Scouts, the adults in Scouting, or Scout groups.
+The council consists of a majority of members elected by the council itself, office bearers appointed by the council or its national executive committee, state and territory office bearers appointed by the national executive committee, and a smaller number of representatives from state and territory branch councils which are similarly not elected by, representative of or accountable to the Scouts, the adults in Scouting or Scout groups.
+The council usually meets just once a year.
+Real control lies with its national executive committee.
+Its national executive committee sets policy and programs and coordinates its state and territory branches.

+The New South Wales, Victorian, and Tasmanian state branches are incorporated under special Acts of the state parliaments. while the Western Australian, South Australian, Queensland, Northern Territory, and Australian Capital Territory branches are incorporated by registration under the ordinary Associations Incorporation Acts.
+Each state or territory branch maintains its distinct structure, operational methods, and rules.
+However, all branches operate the same programs for children and young adults under a common uniform and common award scheme structure set by the national executive committee.

-The organisation's current Chief Scout is David Hurley, the Governor-General of Australia.
-The Chief Scout of each state branch had usually been the governor of the state.
+The national executive committee appoints the organisation's Chief Scout.
+In the past, the organisation's positions of chief scouts and state branch chief scouts had usually been held, respectively, by the governor-general or governor of the state.
+When he was the governor-general from 1989 to 1996, Bill Hayden declined to be the organisation's chief scout.
+On 15 April 2025 Sam Mostyn, the Governor-General of Australia, was invested in this position.

 In 2015, the actor Shane Jacobson was appointed as the Chief Scout of the Victorian branch.
+The organisation's position of Chief Scout of its Australian Capital Territory branch was allowed to lapse and has been left vacant.
 In 1942, Sir Leslie Orme Wilson, the Governor of Queensland, resigned as the Boy Scouts Association's Chief Scout of Queensland because of the failure of the Queensland branch to respond to his call for reforms to its centralisation effort that led to the severance of the Mount Morgan Blue Boy Scouts.